GMT Terms and Conditions

 - We reserve the right to refuse any application without giving reasons.
 A deposit will be required to secure your place on the event.
 This deposit is non refundable unless the event is cancelled by the organisers.
 Your application will be verified after entry form has been completed and entry fee paid.

-- Participants will be required to pay for the main flight approximately 7 months in advance of the event.
+- Participants will be required to pay for the main flight approximately 7 or 8 months in advance of the event.
 You will be notified of the amount and how to pay around this time.
 Participants will also need to pay for accommodation and other transport that needs to be booked in advance.
-This will fall due around 5 months before the event and again you will be notified before this is required.
+This will fall due around 5 to 6 months before the event and again you will be notified before this is required.

 - Although we may have some first aiders on the trip, your own health and fitness are your own responsibility.
 If you have a medical condition that could cause concern, please report this to organisers or at the very least to one of your fellow travellers and consider whether your participation is likely to put yourself or others in danger.